 • It’s Good for the Country – Every year, the summer demand for power placed on the national energy grid increases.
 Despite our efforts to reduce waste, we have to accommodate a growing population.
 That makes it all the more necessary for everyone to use power efficiently.
 Ultimately, a waste of energy is a waste of our country’s precious resources and manpower.
 It’s also a waste of your tax dollars which support our energy infrastructure.

-• It’s Regulated – The Heating, refrigerating and Air Conditioning Institute of Canada (HRAI) sets a SEER rating of 12 as the minimum acceptable to achieve the Energy Star standard.
+• It’s Regulated – The Heating, Refrigeration, and Air Conditioning Institute of Canada (HRAI) sets a SEER rating of 12 as the minimum acceptable to achieve the Energy Star standard.

-• It Has Implications for Installation – Whenever you come to having a new air conditioning installation – or a replacement, for that matter – the professional contractor will want to make certain decision about the unit’s location – will it be wall or window mounted?
+• It Has Implications for Installation – Whenever you come to have a new air conditioning installation – or a replacement, for that matter – the professional contractor will want to make a certain decision about the unit’s location – will it be wall or window-mounted?
 Is a northern exposure possible?
 Is it exposed to direct sunlight Is the area properly sealed?
-These are all factors which can affect the unit’s efficiency and, therefore, need to be taken into consideration.
+These are all factors that can affect the unit’s efficiency and, therefore, need to be taken into consideration.

 Understanding SEER ratings is not difficult, but it’s essential for saving money and protecting the environment.
 Thankfully, contractors are fully aware of them and their importance.
 If you’re considering a new or replacement air conditioning installation, be sure to ask your contractor about SEER ratings.